KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 MSc Thesis - Data Science - UoP &amp; NCSR "Demokritos"

 <h2> Download The Dataset </h2>
-- First Option:
+- First Option:<br>
   Visit the following link: <br>
   https://mlhub.earth/data/c2smsfloods_v1 (you need to create an account first)

+- Second Option:<br>
   The dataset is available for access through Google Cloud Storage bucket at: gs://senfloods11/

   You can access the dataset bucket using the gsutil command line tool.
 If you would like to download the entire dataset (~14 GB) you can use gsutil       rsync to clone the bucket to a local directory.
 The -m flag is recommended to speed downloads.
 The -r flag will download sub-directories and folder       recursively.
 See the example below.

-$ gsutil -m rsync -r gs://sen1floods11 /YOUR/LOCAL/DIRECTORY/HERE
+  <i> $ gsutil -m rsync -r gs://sen1floods11 /YOUR/LOCAL/DIRECTORY/HERE </i>

 <h2> Dataset Information </h2>